 Abstract

 Economic forecasting is both an essential exercise and a way to discipline the construction of models.
-We show that adding countries as a panel dimension to Macroeconomic data can statistically significantly improve the generalization ability of structural and reduced-form models, as well as allow Machine Learning methods to outperform these and other macroeconomic forecasting models.
-Using GDP forecasts evaluated on an out-of-sample test set, this procedure reduces root mean squared error (RMSE) by 12% across horizons and models for certain reduced form models and by 24% across horizons for structural DSGE models.
-Removing US data from the training set and forecasting out-of-sample country-wise, we show that both reduced form and structural models become more policy invariant and outperform a baseline model that uses US data only.
-Finally, given the comparative advantage of “nonparametric” machine learning forecasting models in a data-rich regime, we demonstrate that our Recurrent Neural Network (RNN) model and Automated Machine Learning (AutoML) approach outperform all baseline economic models in this regime.
-Robustness checks indicate that Machine Learning outperformance is reproducible, numerically stable, and generalizes across models.
+We show that pooling data from many countries in a cross-sectional dimension to macroeconomic data can statistically significantly improve the generalization ability of structural, reduced-from, and machine learning models in forecasting GDP.
+This procedure reduces root mean squared error (RMSE) by 12 percent across horizons for certain reduced form models and by 24 percent across horizons for structural DSGE models.
+A central result in this paper is that, in contrast with theory, DSGE or reduced from models forecast better, or at least as well, when estimated on more recent time series across a cross-section of countries rather than data that extends further back in time but only from the country of interest.
+Finally, given the comparative advantage of “nonparametric” Machine Learning forecasting models in a data-rich regime, we demonstrate that our Recurrent Neural Network (RNN) model and Automated Machine Learning (AutoML) approach outperform all baseline Economic models and even the Survey of Professional Forecasters at long term horizons when using pooled macroeconomic data.
+Robustness checks indicate that machine learning techniques are reproducible, numerically stable, and generalize across models.

 Related